akouzmohamed999/agrisud-elearning-api/README.md

 Dev environment
 --------

-to get started with all the tools you need to start working on ELEARNING, click [here](./docs/getting-started.md)
+to get started with all the tools you need to start working on ELEARNING API, click [here](./docs/getting-started.md)